-SPOILER ALERT — We try to keep as many spoilers under our hats as possible, but a nugget may sneak through to our reviews now and again.
+SPOILER ALERT — We try to keep from posting spoilers, but one may sneak through to our reviews now and again.
 Read with caution, true believers.

 What did you think of these books?
 What should we review next week?
 Let us know below!